An accelerated inexact proximal point method for solving nonconvex-concave min-max problems: Unconstrained min-max optimization

-Combining the above bounds with the bound on $\tau$ in \eqref{eq:dd_params} yields the desired conclusion in view of \eqref{eq:dd_approx_sol}. \end{proof} We now give four remarks about the above result.
+Combining the above bounds with our assumption on $\tau$ yields the desired conclusion in view of \eqref{eq:dd_approx_sol}. \end{proof} We now give four remarks about the above result.
 First, recall that $R(\hat{p};1/(4m))$ in the complexity \eqref{eq:dd_aipp_comp} can be majorized by the rightmost quantity in \eqref{eq:R_phi_lam_bd} with $(\phi,\lam)=(\hat p, 1/(4m))$.
 Second, Proposition~\ref{prop:dd_aipp_facts}(b) states that, while $x$ not a stationary point itself, it is near a $\delta$--directional stationary point $\hat{x}$.
-Third, under the assumption that \eqref{eq:dd_params} is satisfied as equality, the complexity of the AIPP-S scheme reduces to
+Third, under the assumption that the bounds on $\xi$ and $\tau$ in Proposition~\ref{prop:dd_aipp_facts} hold at equality, the complexity of the AIPP-S scheme reduces to